czarecoo/battlefield/README.md

-# Battle Simulation Server Application
+# Battlefield - Battle Simulation Server Application

 ## Game Assumptions/Rules:
 - **Battlefield:** A chessboard with dimensions defined in the configuration